Moritz-Pfeifer/European-Films-Lemons/README.md

-### The European Film Industry as a (Winner-Take-All) Market for Lemons
+### The European Film Industry as a Market for Lemons

-This repository contains the code and data for the paper "The European Film Industry as a (Winner-Take-All) Market for Lemons".
+This repository contains the code and data for the paper "The European Film Industry as a Market for Lemons".

 This paper looks at the impact of film criticism on predicting the commercial success of European films.
 We focus on the EU-funded film journal _Cineuropa_ and compare it against the three largest industry press outlets.
 Using sentiment analysis to evaluate film reviews and a binary classification algorithm to assess commercial success, we find that _Cineuropa_ has a positive bias.
 This bias leads the prediction model to overestimate the likelihood of commercial success of films regardless of their actual market performance.
 We interpret this as evidence that _Cineuropa_ functions more as an advertisement platform than as a source of film criticism, creating misleading signals independent of a film's artistic or commercial merit.
 This paper makes three contributions: (1) it presents the first predictive study on the European film industry as a whole, (2) it introduces a novel method for classifying commercial success with an emphasis on model explainability, and (3) it adds to empirical research on signaling and asymmetric information.